Help Finding Your Way

 • Absolutely.
 All identities, orientations, and expressions within the LGBTQIA+ community are welcome and affirmed here.
 And I do not offer or promote “conversion therapy.”
 This is a space where you can show up fully as yourself — without judgment or the need to explain who you are.

-• Book your free 15-minute consultation to explore your needs and goals.
+• Book a free 15-minute consultation to explore your needs and goals and to see if we would be a good fit.

 Telehealth Options available throughout West Virginia & Ohio